 - Exploring El Djem: A Visitor's Guide

 The northern suburb of Skanès (just off Route de la Falaise) is packed full of gorgeous, dazzlingly-white villas and luxury hotels that have incorporated traditional Tunisian architecture into their mid-century modern architectural design.
 This upper-class suburb is also where some of Monastir's best beaches lie, so a trip here is on the Monastir itinerary of most sand sloths.
 The road to Skanès' main tourist district passes the former Presidential Palace, enclosed by high walls and an ornate wrought-iron gate.

 Location: North from Rte de la Falaise

 9 Monastir Beaches

-Location: 15 km south of Monastir
+Location: 15 kilometers south of Monastir

 The Phoenicians first settled Monastir, establishing a trading station named Rous Penna here.
 Under the Romans, the town was named Ruspina, and during the civil war with Pompey (49-46 BC) Caesar made this his North African headquarters.
-When the Arabs arrived in the region they recognised the strategic value of this site, right on the tip of the peninsula, and built the Ribat here.
+When the Arabs arrived in the region, they recognized the strategic value of this site, right on the tip of the peninsula, and built the Ribat here.
 It was from here that the Arabs launched a series of campaigns against the Christian island of Sicily.